Building Apps with Jigx

 Refer to the Data lifecycles in Jigx and Syncing remote and loading local Data sections to understand how to build robust solutions that go offline.

-does not do conflict resolution.
+When a solution switches from offline to online, the queue is processed on a first-in-first-out basis. does not do conflict resolution.
 It assumes that the cloud-based system will handle its own data integrity.